-Building on the developmental trauma model developed by Pia Mellody, this workshop is designed to:
+Building on the developmental trauma model developed by Pia Mellody, this workshop is designed to help you to:

-- Help you identify the wounded child within and the hurts that are part of your story.
+- Identify the wounded child within and the hurts that are part of your story.

 - Identify the adaptive child who learned certain ways of relating to the world to cope with the hurts that were happening.

 - Learn how to re-parent yourself from a functional nurturing adult self — changing your relationship with yourself and how you relate to those you love.

 - Individuals who are working to heal the impacts of childhood trauma.

 - Individuals who want to learn how to change patterns of negative self-talk or self-destructive behaviors.

 - Individuals who want to understand the way their family of origin may have impacted them, as they work toward healing.